Viable Grain Hemp Seeds, Cannabis sativa, Certified Canadian 'Katani,' 3 sizes

 However, some states--like Kentucky--require their hemp seeds to be Certified as free of THC and good for rope hemp only.
-Others require a permit to grow, like Idaho.
-Some cities have local laws.
-It is YOUR RESPONSIBILITY to follow all local laws and guidelines.
+Others require a permit to grow, like Idaho and Oregon.
+Some cities have local prohibition laws.
+It is YOUR RESPONSIBILITY to follow all local laws and state guidelines.

-AOSCA certified variety (Katani) of grain hemp, used in seed production which can be sold to many US states.
-No THC.
+AOSCA certified variety (Katani) of grain hemp, used in seed production.
+THC at 0.3% or less.
 Lots of viable, nutritious, edible hemp seeds.

-These rope hemp seeds are notoriously low in active cannabinoids, and cannot be smoked like most other Cannabis products (they explode when put to flame, so don't even try).
-These real hemp seeds are from the Katani strain long grown for hemp seed oil, hemp rope and pet bird feed.
+These grain hemp seeds are notoriously low in active cannabinoids, and cannot be smoked like most other Cannabis products (they explode when put to flame, so don't even try).
+These real hemp seeds are from the Katani strain long grown for hemp seeds and seed oil, and pet bird feed.
 Not at all useful for the production of THC.
 This is true, heirloom industrial hemp.
 Typically, all the plants are allowed to mature, producing copious seeds and tall, stringy plants that are both male and female.
 Each ounce contains over 1,500 seeds.

 NOTE: Do NOT grow industrial hemp within 1/2 mile of Cannabis grown for other uses (i.e., medical, recreational, seed production), as the wind-borne pollen will pollinate and ruin your crop of Sinsemilla.